 216 Boulevard Raspail,

-No one has favorited this theater yet
+1 person favorited this theater

-After being dark a while, the French post office operated the theatre as a cultural center, a major refurbishing returned the theatre to its former sober design, with live performance facilities and a new marquee.
+After being dark a while, the French post office operated the theatre as a cultural centre, a major refurbishing returned the theatre to its former sober design, with live performance facilities and a new marquee.

 A lot of events gave the opportunity even for people passing by to visit the theatre for free plays.
 The building is listed and is one of the finest Art Deco buildings of the city.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.